Creating Accessible Content (WCAG 2.0 Conformance)

 - a <td> element for every data cell

-By default, these elements and attributes are not directly available, though it is possible for the system administrator to add support for these values in the Table properties dialog box (see Adding Support for Additional HTML Elements and Attributes .To open the Table dialog where you can select the Table Properties tab:
+By default, these elements and attributes are not directly available, though it is possible for the system administrator to add support for these values in the Table properties dialog box (see Adding Support for Additional HTML Elements and Attributes ).When adding a Table you can configure Table properties using the dialog.

 - The <caption> element is used to provide a visible caption for the table.
 Captions by default appear centred above the table, but can be positioned appropriately using CSS.
 The caption is programmatically associated with the table, thus it is a useful method for providing an introduction to content.